 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
 I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
 It also contains xanthan gum which really helps give baked goods their bounce.

-- Vegan Baking Stick/Butter- Only use room temperature.
-If you use melted, the cookies will spread too much while baking.
+- Butter/ Vegan Baking Stick- Only use room temperature.
+If you use melted or soft, the cookies will spread too much while baking.
 If using vegan butter, make sure it's more on the cold side versus room temperature.

 - Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together.